-According to my Instagram I made this breakfast hash 8 weeks ago for the first of many times since.
+According to my Instagram, I made this breakfast hash eight weeks ago for the first of many times since.

 Staples in my kitchen now include sweet potatoes, eggs, and brussels sprouts.
 While this sweet potato hash is great and on my list weekly, the gift in this recipe is the method I learned from making this pan-roasted vegetable hash a few months ago.

 If you are looking for a quick breakfast version (or lunch and dinner!) that doesn’t grow old and might just become your go-to, give it a try.
 And watch out, your housemates young and old, and quite possibly even your pets will be begging you to share.

 This was Evie’s 2nd breakfast today, but I cannot resist this face.

 |Sweet Potato Hash - updated with Brussels, Kale and Pumpkin Seeds|| |

 - 1 sweet potato or yam peeled and diced (about 2 cups)

 - 1 large handful of brussels sprouts, ends cut off and sprouts halved (about 1 cup)

 - 1 cup of kale, stem removed and leaves chopped into small pieces (optional)